A Delicious Chocolate Cracknell Recipe: School Edition

 - Pour the melted margarine/golden syrup into the Rice Krispies and stir everything with a wooden spoon.
 It will seem like there isn't enough liquid, but keep mixing it until all of the cereal is coated with the chocolate concoction.
 There shouldn't be any light-coloured Krispies left.
 If the mixture seems to have too much liquid, add more cereal to thicken it up.
 It should be a sticky mixture, but there shouldn't be liquid remaining that isn't coating the Rice Krispies.

 - Tip the mixture into your well-greased tin.
 At first, it may seem like there is too much mixture.
 You'll see that there isn't as you compress the mixture.
 This step is very important: if you don't press it down enough, you will get a crumbly mess rather than a firm cake.
 Having put everything into the tin, use a palette knife or the back of a dessert spoon to firmly press the mixture into the tin.
-This usually takes about 5-10 minutes of working the mixture.
+This usually takes about 5 to 10 minutes of working the mixture.
 The spoon or knife will likely become too sticky the more you use it.
 If this happens, wash and dry it, and then carry on.
 When you are finished, you should have a smooth-topped cake that cannot be further compressed.

 - Put your dessert in the fridge to set.
 This takes a few hours, so try to be patient!
 If you remove it too early, it will crumble and break when you cut it, so try to wait!